allenai/dolma/configs/dolma3p5-resharding/14t/README.md

 script.
 Each unit records `running`, `succeeded`, or `failed EXIT_CODE` in `~/dolma3p5-resharding-status/`.

+The dispatcher runs both poormanray inspection and launch commands through `uv run --isolated --no-project --with poormanray`.
+Poormanray does not need to be installed in the Dolma environment or directly available on `PATH`.

 For partial copies, each worker reads the paired metadata twice, selects a deterministic hash-ranked set of whole documents, and logs the realized token count and residual before writing output.
 Source token volume is still derived